frontenddogma/css-optimization-basics/manuscript/operation.md

 The [rules for ID and class naming](https://meiert.com/en/blog/best-practice-ids-and-classes/) are simple and lasting:

-* keep use of IDs and classes to a _minimum_;
+* Keep use of IDs and classes to a _minimum_.
-* if needed, use _functional_ ID and class names;
-* otherwise use _generic_ ID and class names; and
+* If needed, use _functional_ ID and class names; otherwise use _generic_ ID and class names.
-* use names that are _as short as possible but as long as necessary_.
+* Use names that are _as short as possible but as long as necessary_.

 This doesn’t aim to rule out other naming schemes, but should be the starting point for every web developer.
-It’s useful to learn and apply these rules first before switching to a scheme that violates them, because only when we have the experience of developing and maintaining web projects will we be able to tell whether the violation is smart and justified, or haphazard and premature.
+It’s useful to learn and apply these rules first before switching to a scheme that violates them.
+Only when we have the experience of developing and maintaining web projects will we be able to tell whether the violation is smart and justified, or haphazard and premature.

-Because the topic of ID and class naming, although a beginner topic, has been so neglected, it’s important to note: No matter how otherwise optimized, a style sheet that uses poor ID and class names is still a poor, that is, a poorly crafted style sheet.
+Because the topic of ID and class naming, although a beginner topic, has been so neglected, it’s important to note: No matter how otherwise optimized, a style sheet that uses poor ID and class names is still a poorly crafted style sheet.

 #### Shorthands

 Shorthands—CSS declarations that combine other declarations, like `font`, `border`, or `animation`—are a very useful part of CSS because they help to make CSS more minimal-simple.
-They allow us to write less code though not necessarily more understandable code—a situation that perhaps made one camp declare that [CSS shorthands were an anti-pattern](https://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/), and the other say [they weren’t](https://meiert.com/en/blog/css-shorthands/).
+They allow us to write less code, though not necessarily more understandable code.
+This is a situation that perhaps made one camp declare that [CSS shorthands were an anti-pattern](https://csswizardry.com/2016/12/css-shorthand-syntax-considered-an-anti-pattern/), and the other say [they weren’t](https://meiert.com/en/blog/css-shorthands/).

 Modifying what I put to protocol as a part of that other camp, they’re both.

-Shorthands make code less understandable in complex projects, but make code more minimal.
-What tips the simplicity scale in my mind is the fact that shorthands _always_ make our CSS more minimally simple, whereas _only in large and complex projects_, they make it less understandably simple because they imply so much: Everything a shorthand declaration _doesn’t_ say still means something, because the values that aren’t set are really set to their initial values.
+Shorthands make code less understandable in complex projects, but do make code more minimal.
+What tips the simplicity scale in my mind is the fact that shorthands _always_ make our CSS more minimally simple. _Only in large and complex projects_, they make it less understandably simple because they imply so much: Everything a shorthand declaration _doesn’t_ say still means something, because the values that aren’t set are really set to their initial values.
 And that can—in larger projects—lead to problems.

 ```css
 html {